The European Union is an affront to democracy! Or so, for over half a century, British Eurosceptics have been telling us.

 Here is the great tension that has bedevilled the European project from the outset: How to integrate in the absence of a single electorate?
 An effective EU requires powerful supranational institutions, but opening these to elections would make them less effective – and put them at odds with the union’s constituent governments.

 In fact, power in Europe still resides, in the main, with elected national governments, as the primacy of the European Council in David Cameron’s recent re-negotiation amply demonstrates.
 It is the democratically-installed leaders of the member states who determine major change, and it is national ministers, through the Council of the European Union, who have the greatest sway over the passage of legislation (in conjunction with the, ahem, directly elected European Parliament).
-As for the much-reviled Commission that proposes said legislation, not only is it chosen by national governments, it can be thrown out by MEPs – as was the fate of the Santer Commission in 1999.
+As for the much-reviled Commission that proposes said legislation, not only is it chosen by national governments, it can be thrown out by MEPs – as would have been the fate of the Santer Commission in 1999, had it not resigned first.
 Even the European Court of Justice (ECJ) can claim some democratic legitimacy: its members too are appointed by the member states – arguably a more ‘democratic’ arrangement than that which peoples the UK’s own Supreme Court.